Deep Extrapolation for Attribute-Enhanced Generation: Supplementary Material

 \subsection{Baseline Gen-Disc Details}

-The discriminator used in the MCMC algorithm are trained with a linear learning rate scheduler and max learning rate of 1e-4.
+The discriminator used in the baseline Gen-Disc algorithm is trained with a linear learning rate scheduler and max learning rate of 1e-4.
 For SST-5, with a random 10\% used as the validation set.
 For SST-5 experiments, the discriminator is trained with a learning rate of 1e-4 and a batch size of 16 for 25 epochs with the contrastive objective.
 For ACE2 experiments, the discriminator is trained with a learning rate of 5e-6 and a batch size of 32 for 10 epochs with the contrastive objective.

 The baseline generator is trained with a language modeling objective by feeding in a empty string as the encoder's input and minimizing the CE loss between the decoder's output tokens and training sample's tokens through teacher forcing.
 The generator is trained with a batch size of 16, a linear learning rate scheduler and max learning rate of 1e-4.
 The generator is trained for 25 epochs for the SST-5 experiments and for 12 epochs for the ACE2 experiments.
+The generator is trained on the full training set for the SST-5 experiments and on the top 50\% most stable protein sequences for the ACE experiments.